frankschoeman/kyubus-shader/README.md

 Preview video: https://youtu.be/O5lSHXT0TVg

-These presets are mainly developed for a monitor resolution of 1440p.
-But presets for 1080p and 4k monitors are included.
+These presets are mainly developed for a monitor resolution of 1440p and 1080p (16:9)

 Reshade shader installation: </br>
 #1 To use the Reshade shaders, you need to download the latest version of Reshade from the official website: https://reshade.me/ </br>